anjanaw/leap-labs/README.md

 ### Notes

-- Only tested on ImageNet sample images.
-- ImageNet normalisation is not applied.
 - Quality of the adversarial sample may be poor due to resizing
 - There is an option to use gpu when running on terminal with `--device`, gradio app will select gpu if available.

+### Updates
+- [01/08] Added ImageNet normalisation and tested on non-ImageNet samples